The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: LLM Sensitivity Analysis

-For Inter-Agent Trust Exploitation (IATE) scenario, the configuration that resulted in the highest number of LLM failures was $M_2-CP_1$, yielding both an ASR and an FSR of $1.000$. \\ \\ \textbf{Overall attacks.} Finally, when considering the three attack scenarios collectively, the combination $M_2-CP_1$ emerged as the most dangerous, resulting in an overall ASR of $0.852$ across all attacks, highlighting its general effectiveness and consistency.
+\textbf{Overall attacks.} Finally, when considering the three attack scenarios collectively, the combination $M_2-CP_1$ emerged as the most dangerous, resulting in an overall ASR of $0.852$ across all attacks, highlighting its general effectiveness and consistency.

-\section{Impact of LLM agents as attack vector}
+\section{Impact of LLM agents as Attack Vector}

 While our analysis primarily adopts the perspective of a benign end-user, demonstrating how trust assumptions within agents and multi-agent systems can be exploited without any malicious intent from the end user and from the agent developer, the threat landscape becomes significantly more severe when the attacker takes the role of a malicious developer.